JohnnieMeredith/vendingmachine/README.md

 #### com\example

-##### App

-The main class for this project that simulates the operation of a vending machine.
+- App -The main class for this project that simulates the operation of a vending machine.
 It reads the items and layout from a Json file.
 Creates GUI and logic.

 #### com\example\controller

-##### VendingMachine

-The logic for our vending machine.
+- VendingMachine - The logic for our vending machine.

 #### com\example\model

-##### CoinPayment

-An implementation of payment representing cash payments.
+- CoinPayment - An implementation of payment representing cash payments.

-##### Config

-An object to hold the rows and columns from our Json.
+- Config - An object to hold the rows and columns from our Json.

-##### Item

-An object modelling the products for sale imported from our Json.
+- Item - An object modelling the products for sale imported from our Json.

-##### Payment

-An interface modelling a payment for a vending machine.
+- Payment - An interface modelling a payment for a vending machine.
 It guarantees 3 behaviors. getTotal returns the current amount of payment. addAmount adds money to the total. payAmount pays for a product.

 #### com\example\utilities

-##### JsonInputReaderPOJO

-Java object with variables and data structures to which we can map our Json input.
+- JsonInputReaderPOJO - Java object with variables and data structures to which we can map our Json input.

-##### MyJson

-Class that reads the input.json and maps it to our object.
+- MyJson - Class that reads the input.json and maps it to our object.

-##### VendingMachineLoggerTestHelper

-Class for setting up and testing our log4j2 logger.
+- VendingMachineLoggerTestHelper - Class for setting up and testing our log4j2 logger.

 #### com\example\view

-##### ProductUpdateGUI

-GUI which allows writing Json or loading a new Json file to our vending machine.
+- ProductUpdateGUI - GUI which allows writing Json or loading a new Json file to our vending machine.

-##### VendingMachineGUI

-Main view for our app which simulates a users experience with a vending machine.
+- VendingMachineGUI - Main view for our app which simulates a users experience with a vending machine.

+#### \logs

+- proerties.log - Text log file

+#### \resources

+- input.json - Source of the Json to be parsed

 ### Interesting Decisions